jaanli/jaan.io/about.md

 ---

-The best way to reach me is [altosaar@princeton.edu](mailto:altosaar@princeton.edu), and I'm grateful for any positive or negative feedback through the anonymous form at [https://jaan.io/feedback]](https://jaan.io/feedback).
+The best way to reach me is [j@jaan.io](mailto:j@jaan.io), and I'm grateful for any positive or negative feedback through the anonymous form at [https://jaan.io/feedback](https://jaan.io/feedback).
 Subscribe to my <a href="http://tinyletter.com/altosaar"><i class="fas fa-newspaper"></i> mailing list</a> for updates on essays, blog posts, and slightly novel developments-at-large.

 <p style="text-align:center">
 <a href="https://twitter.com/thejaan"><i class="fab fa-twitter"></i>Twitter</a>